Meet Karl and Greg of Beer Country

 Karl loves beer.
 He also loves fire and food, and when it comes to cooking doesn’t believe in half measures.
 When he is not braaing and drinking beer, you can find him drinking beer and braaing.

 We know you guys were contestants on the Ultimate Braai Master Series 1, can you tell us a bit about that?

 G: Roadtrip of a lifetime, no doubt!
 Every group of mates has a guy or girl who takes charge of the tongs when it matters, and this was our chance to see how we stacked up.
 On the call-to-entry, I am not sure whether it was the look in Justin Bonello’s eyes, or in the yellowtail’s he was holding, but the challenge was on.
 All in, we did pretty well after a seriously steep learning curve.

 K: UBM was one of the toughest and most incredible adventures of a lifetime.
 For us it was always about the road trip and making it to the end.
 We managed to do all that and then come in second place… kinda sucks but I’d do it all over again in a heart beat.

 G: Not gonna lie, coming second was tough as nails, but it was also a massive motivator.
 I don’t think we would have fought as hard for Beer Country had we won.
 I reckon it was the Universe asking us:” How badly do you want it?”
 Pretty badly as it turns out.
 Seems you need to learn how to lose before you learn how to win, just ask the Bokke!

 K: The idea for Beer Country happened about five minutes after we found out that we hadn’t won.
 After a whole bunch of swearing we got talking and decided that if we didn’t win this TV thing, then we’d make our own.
-Beer and braai was is what we’re good at so it sort of just evolved from there.
+Beer and braai was what we’re good at, so it sort of just evolved from there.

 Craft Beer is a buzz phrase at the moment, can you tell us a bit about the phenomenon?